-4.3.1 Threat Intelligence Team Member Requirements
+2.3.1 Threat Intelligence Team Member Requirements

-FIs should satisfy themselves that the personnel of the Threat Intelligence Provider they engage meet the requirements set out in this clause 4.3.
+FIs should satisfy themselves that the personnel of the Threat Intelligence Provider they engage meet the requirements set out in this section 2.3.

 A Threat Intelligence team should have qualified and experienced consultants capable of performing analysis, threat modelling and reporting at the time of the engagement.